Quantum Interference and the Limits of Separability: IV. Reaching for the Principle

-Starting with the first question, note that our subclass of semi-general interference experiments was restricted in two regards: (i) the intermediary devices were constrained to implement unitary number-preserving transformations, and (ii) in the case of odd $m$, the input state was required to have support on two (or, in some cases, three) spatial configurations of the particles.
-Let us now go through some heuristic considerations that, while by no means proving, do allude to the possibility of relaxing both of these restrictions.
+Starting with the first question, note that our subclass of semi-general interference experiments was restricted in three regards: (i) the intermediate devices were constrained to implement unitary number-preserving transformations, (ii) in the case of odd $m$, the input state was required to have support on two (or, in some cases, three) spatial configurations of the particles, and (iii) if the input state $\rho$ is an \textit{im}proper mixture, then the final measurement $\Pi$ is required to act only on the $n$ particles used in the experiment.
+Let us now go through some heuristic considerations that, while by no means proving, do allude to the possibility of relaxing some of these restrictions.
 As stated in (i), we constrained ourselves only to unitary number-preserving transformations, whereas more general non-number-preserving CP-maps might in principle also be allowed.
-For instance, the original experiment with multiple slits does not involve unitary operators, as the intermediary devices are implemented by slits, that can either let the incoming particles go through or not.
+For instance, the original experiment with multiple slits does not involve unitary operators, as the intermediate devices are implemented by slits, that can either let the incoming particles go through or not.
 However, in this case, albeit $m$-th order interference can be generated by $\lceil m/2 \rceil$ particles, it is simple to notice that the interference term cannot be \textit{maximal}, i.e. it holds that $I_{m}<\frac{1}{2}$.
 More generally, if for some configuration $\mathbf{a}$, there is a non-zero probability of the post-transformation state $\rho^{(\mathbf{a})}$ being the vacuum state, then interference again cannot be maximal. \footnote{Let $\mathbf{a}=(a_1a_2...a_m)$ and $\mathbf{\bar{a}}=((a_1 \oplus 1)a_2...a_m)$ be devices' configurations that differ only in the first input.
 Since $\sum_ia_i\neq\sum_i\bar{a}_i$, a necessary condition for the interference term to be maximal is for the post-transformation states $\ket\psi_{\mathbf{a}}$ and $\ket\psi_{\mathbf{\bar{a}}}$ to be orthogonal.
 Suppose that $\ket\psi_{\mathbf{a}}=\ket{0}$, where $\ket0$ is the vacuum state.
 In other words, if the configurations are set to $\mathbf{a}$, the particles are all blocked from passing through.
 It then follows that $\ket\psi_{\mathbf{\bar{a}}}=\alpha \ket{0} + \beta \ket{\bar{0}}_{a_1}$, where $\ket{\bar{0}}_{a_1}$ is an $a_1$-dependent state that is orthogonal to $\ket0$, and $\alpha$ is the amplitude corresponding to no particle passing through the first device.
 It thus follows that $\braket{\psi_{\mathbf{a}}|\psi_{\mathbf{\bar{a}}}}=\alpha\neq 0$, implying $I_m < \frac{1}{2}$.} We thus deem it safe to assume the restriction to number-preserving operations to be unproblematic.
 Furthermore, as previously shown in (Horvat \& Dakić, 2021a), the impossibility of generating $m$-th order interference with less than $\lceil \frac{m}{2}\rceil$ particles holds also in the case of general number-preserving CP-maps; it thus appears reasonable to expect that our hereby proven theorems also extend accordingly.
 A proof thereof however exceeds the bounds of our investigation.